 For specific format generators, see:

-The quiz analytics available after a Smart Sharing session break down performance by question, so you can see which question types produced the most diagnostic information and adjust your next assessment accordingly.
+Quiz analytics available after a Smart Sharing session break down performance by question type, so you can see which types of assessment questions produced the most diagnostic information and adjust your next assessment accordingly.

 Frequently Asked Questions